Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 I promise all of this will make a lot more sense in the next enigma as we explore _living file systems_ and the DNA format, itself.
-You and I are intelligent database _algorithms_ who've been tasked with cataloging what brings each of us _joy_ as co-observers through the cosmic void of space and time.
+You and I are intelligent database _algorithms_ who've been tasked with cataloging what brings each of us _joy_ as co-observers through the cosmic void of space and time.  _Joy,_ in that sense, _is_ stability!

 ### The Index Printer